 We're not necessarily talking about a building here - though that is often where "the Church" will be found.
-For many of you in Ukraine right now, your building may be gone.
+For many of you in Armenia right now, your church building may be gone, or you may have been forced to move away from it.
 But the Church is a vast, living thing made up of Christians all over the world.
 The Bible refers to it as "The Body of Christ."
 Christ is the head, and we are like His hands and feet, accomplishing His work on earth.
 His desire is that we work together - and in so doing it is much more likely we will accomplish His purposes.